Hartt 100: Beyond the Performance

 Ms. Jones holds a bachelor of fine arts degree in violin performance from Indiana University of Pennsylvania and a master of music degree in violin performance and Suzuki pedagogy from The Hartt School.

-Don't miss this unique series featuring composers Omar Thomas, Carlos Simon, Kevin Day, and Valerie Coleman; and artist Ryan Speedo Greene.
+This unique series featured composers Omar Thomas, Carlos Simon, Kevin Day, and Valerie Coleman; and artist Ryan Speedo Greene.

 Composers and Performers Roundtable